sbglasius/log4j2-hipchat/README.md

 * `message="$level: $message $marker <i>$source</i> $context $stack"`
 * `notify="true"`
 * `format="html"`
-* `color="red,FATAL,ERROR,yellow,WARN,purple"`
+* `color="red: FATAL, ERROR; yellow: WARN; purple"`

  Format options are "text" or "html" and control how HipChat parses @mentions, links, etc.
  Color options are "red", "yellow", "green", "purple", "gray", and "random".
- A comma-delimited list will be iterated; the last color seen when the log level is encountered will be used.
+ The non-word-delimited list will be iterated; the last color seen when the log level is encountered will be used.
  The default prints FATAL and ERROR messages in red, WARN messages in yellow, and all other messages in purple.

 ## Dependencies